 If you’ve ever tried Angry Orchards’ commonly unloved rosé cider, don’t worry, Wolffer Estate‘s dry rosé cider tastes absolutely nothing like it.
 At almost 7% alcohol, this cider gets you buzzed pretty quickly, which is never a bad thing.
 It also has a scrumptious taste that drinks like hard cider but still bites like your favorite rosé.
-Use this pick as your next go-to beach day beverage, you won’t be disappointed in your choice.
+Use this pick as your next go-to brunch day beverage, you won’t be disappointed in your choice.

 6. Rekorderlig Passionfruit Cider

 The Swedes are at it again, serving us a non-apple hard cider directly made from the purest of Swedish drinking water.
 Rekorderlig Passionfruit Cider is a crisp, apple-less concoction using passionfruit as the primary ingredient.
 The cider itself is pretty light in color and drinks almost like hard seltzer, so Claw fans, this one’s for you.
 The most interesting fact of them all is that it’s meant to be consumed on ice, which isn’t necessarily a must for most ciders, but hey, we won’t argue.

 7. Cigar City Home Made Apple Pie Cider